Quantum Optimization with IBM Quantum (openHPI)

 Free-tier jobs are placed in a shared queue.
 Wait times are typically minutes to a few hours depending on system demand.
 IBM's job scheduler optimizes placement across available systems.
 For time-sensitive work, paid plans offer priority queue access.

-IBM also provides access to high-performance classical simulators that can mimic quantum hardware noise models.
-These are useful for testing and debugging circuits locally before submitting to real hardware, where each job consumes queue time.
+Qiskit's open-source Aer simulator runs locally and can mimic quantum hardware noise models.
+It is useful for testing and debugging circuits before submitting to real hardware, where each job consumes your free QPU time allowance.

 Choosing a quantum computing platform is a practical decision based on your goals.
 Here is an honest comparison.